hatoo/ash-raytracing-example/README.md

-# ash-offscreen-rendering-example
+# ash-raytracing-example

-An example of offscreen rendering using [ash](https://github.com/MaikKlein/ash).
+An example of raytracing using [ash](https://github.com/MaikKlein/ash) and [rust-gpu](https://github.com/EmbarkStudios/rust-gpu).

 ## Run